Jacobbishopxy/jacobbishopxy.github.io/content/posts/2021-7-25-more-rust-type.md

 }
 ```

-Well, it only works for `'static` right now, and I don't think it could help us for now.
-But the author amazed me by using `Box<dyn>` syntax which creates trait objects, so that type can be compared by `TypeId` (full code):
+Well :thinking:, it only works for `'static` right now, and I thought it could not help us for now.
+But the author amazed me by using `Box<dyn>` syntax to create trait objects, so that a type can be compared by `TypeId` (full code):

 > ```rs
 > use core::any::{Any, TypeId};